telespazio-tim/pytorch-CycleGAN-and-pix2pix/README.md

 ## Training

-Please refer to the original [README](#original-readme-from-cyclegan-and-pix2pix-in-pytorch) for guidelines on testing.
+Please refer to the original [README](#original-readme-from-cyclegan-and-pix2pix-in-pytorch) for guidelines on training.

 For training on an aligned dataset, such as the HR dataset available in Zenodo, the following options and command can be used: